Friday, April 13, 2012

 In the late 1980s, as death metal rose to prominence and black metal thrived in the underground, there were a few bands that managed to combine elements of both to such a degree that they are considered part of both traditions.
 American band ORDER FROM CHAOS is one such group.
 From Kansas City, Missouri, they played a style of extreme metal that owes a lot to the old-school black metal scene, but clearly bears the imprint of the emerging death metal style.

-They formed in 1987, and put out some rather famous demos in the later 1980s.
+They formed in 1987, and put out some rather infamous demos in the later 1980s.
 1988's Inhumanities is a demo that had song structures reminiscent of Possessed and Death, but at the same time had an occultic feel to it that reminded one of early Mayhem and other first-wave black metal.
 With 1989's Crushed Infamy demo and 1990's Will to Power EP, the band focused more on the death metal aspects of their music.

 "Golgotha (Second Death)" is a pretty good example of Order From Chaos' old sound